oculusdei-app/v.1/README.md

 ## Frontend (React + Vite)

 A lightweight React interface is provided in the `frontend/` directory.
-It allows creating memory entries and viewing the most recent stored items.
+It allows creating memory entries, viewing recent items, and now includes a simple visualization of memory types with optional dark mode support.

 ### Setup